UPDATED AUGUST 25, 2022

 - Can stain sheets, clothes

-- Requires some effort to clean up afterwards, but can be done with soap and water
+- Requires some effort to clean up afterward, but can be done with soap and water

 Oil-based lubes are good for: